(Low-Carb, Gluten Free, Egg Free, and Nut Free)

 - Substituting Almond Flour for the Coconut Flour

-I think a good starting point is usually considered one cup of almond flour per ¼ cup of coconut flour.
+A good starting point is one cup of almond flour per ¼ cup of coconut flour.

 So for this recipe you would need to start adjusting with about two cups of almond flour.